iml130/lotlan-scheduler/README.md

 ### Indentations

-If you are in a block(Template, Instance, Task or TransportOrderStep) you need to add a Indentation after each New Line of a statement.
+If you are in a block (*Template*, *Instance*, *Task* or *TransportOrderStep*) you need to add a Indentation after each New Line of a statement.
 An Intentation can be a tabulator or 3 space characters.
 It is also not allowed to add a Indentation before a Blockstart it must be the first Word after a New Line.

 Regex: ```('    ' | '\t')```